tamarott/SinGAN/README.md

 For different SR factors, please specify it using the parametr 'sr_factor' when calling the function.
 SinGAN's results on BSD100 dataset can be download from the 'Downloads' folder.

+### User Study
+User study images can be found in the 'Downloads' folder.
+'real' folder: 50 real images, randomly picked from the [places databas](http://places.csail.mit.edu/) 'fake_high_variance' folder: random samples starting from n=N for each of the real images 'fake_mid_variance' folder: random samples starting from n=N-1 for each of the real images For additional details please see section 3.1 in our [paper](https://arxiv.org/pdf/1905.01164.pdf))

 ### Citation
 If you use this code for your research, please cite our paper: